Clinical Ethics (BETH5204)

 UNIT OF STUDY

-This unit will provide students with an overview of the ethical issues that underlie the delivery of healthcare.
+This unit will facilitate students to critically review the ethical issues that underlie the delivery of healthcare.
 Students will explore: major conceptual models for ethical reasoning in the clinical context; key ethical concepts in the clinical encounter (such as consent, professionalism and confidentiality); major contexts in which ethical issues arise in clinical practice; and the role of clinical ethics consultation.
 The unit will also consider specific issues and populations within clinical practice, such as ethical aspects of healthcare at the beginning and end of life.
-Learning activities will include lectures (in an intensive format), facilitated discussion, case study activities, readings and weekly discussions.